Starting with the COVID pandemic, corporations and other businesses are price gouging.

 - Turn the media over frequently until it evenly dries to the same consistency as it was when you first took it out of its container.

-- Store the media in secure bags, in an aerated, climate-controlled, sterile location until you’re ready to use it again.
-Poke a few small holes in the bag above the media line for bag aeration.
+- Store the media in secure containers, in an aerated, climate-controlled, sterile location until you’re ready to use it again.

 Here are some issues you encounter when you recycle media:

-- If you’re using inferior hydroponic nutrients, they bind to the media and are harder to purge.
+- If you’ve used inferior hydroponic nutrients, they bind to the media and are harder to purge.

 - Check runoff pH and parts per million of your recycled media.
-If runoff is consistently more than + – 15% out of range compared to input solution, the media needs to be adjusted, diluted with fresh media, or abandoned.
+If runoff is consistently more than + – 15% out of range compared to input solution, the media should be adjusted, diluted with fresh media, or abandoned.

-- Washed, purged media over time loses whatever pH buffers were installed by the manufacturer.
+- Washed, purged media over time loses pH buffers nstalled by the manufacturer.
 Adjusting media pH must be done carefully, and is beyond the scope of this article.
-Do research as needed.
 It can be tricky if not sometimes impossible to adjust long-term pH buffering of used media.
-Check out this video about adjusting media (substrate) pH…
+Check out the Apera Instruments speartip probe meter that can accurately measure soil pH.
+And also check out this video about adjusting media (substrate) pH…

 - Consider adding coarse perlite to recycled media, especially coco and peat-based, which tend to compact and crunch down.
-Always wash perlite before using and beware of perlite dust, which is toxic.
+Always wash perlite before using; beware of breathing perlite dust, which is toxic.

 - The most I’ve ever reused marijuana growing media is seven times.
 I learned to carefully examine structure of media elements to detect physical breakdown.
 This often happens with recycled coco coir.